These Numbers Show Favorable Signs for Itau Unibanco Holding S.A. (ITUB)

 Itau Unibanco Holding S.A.
 (ITUB): Who are the competitors?

-The company’s main competitors (and peers) include Credicorp Ltd. (BAP) that is trading -2.96% down over the past 12 months and Banco Santander S.A.
-(SAN) that is -35.64% lower over the same period.
+The company’s main competitors (and peers) include Credicorp Ltd. (BAP) that is trading 3.07% up over the past 12 months and Banco Santander S.A.
+(SAN) that is -30.75% lower over the same period.
 Banco Bradesco S.A.
-(BBD) is 6.78% up on the 1-year trading charts.
+(BBD) is 15.67% up on the 1-year trading charts.